zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

 * **apiml.service.preferIpAddress**

-    Set the value of this property to `true` to advertise a service IP address instead of its hostname.
+    Set the value of this property to `true` to advertize a service IP address instead of its hostname.

     **Notes:**
-    * If you set this property to `true` on discovery service, you need to modify the value of `discoveryLocations:` to use the IP address instead of hostname.
-Failure to modify the value prevents Eureka from detecting registered services, and as consequence the **available-replicas** will be empty.
+    * If you set this property to `true` on the Discovery service, ensure that you modify the value of `discoveryLocations:` to use the IP address instead of the hostname.
+Failure to modify the value prevents Eureka from detecting registered services, and as a consequence the **available-replicas** will be empty.
     * Enabling this property may also cause issues with SSL certificates and Subject Alternative Name (SAN).

 * **apiml.cache.storage.location**